korbendallaskoop/dotfiles/README.md

 >Anything that is a security risk, like files in your .ssh/ folder....double-check before publishing them online and triple-check that no API tokens are in your files. https://opensource.com/article/19/3/move-your-dotfiles-version-control

+### Why not back by any other sync/cloud method?

+>git index work-tree in $HOME path preserves filesystem hierarchy which makes restore and migration as simple as re-imaging by disk.
+Adding files to the index on the fly is trivial.
+Cloud services may have limits or obscure settings for small file sizes.
+Github can be SSH'd.